framp/timetabling-solver/README.md

  - a list of constraints in the form of:
     - a list of bookables which shouldn't overlap

-Found the optimal assignment for bookables in time slots in order to minimize the number of collisions between bookables
+Find the optimal assignment for bookables in time slots in order to minimize the number of collisions between bookables

 ##Description